prashantgpt91/jekyll-demo/README.md

 **Cloudadic old Blog**

-This is the old blog of Cloudadic Inc. maintained by me.
+This is the old blog of Cloudadic Inc, maintained by me.

 > Demo is live at http://104.199.200.73:4001/